-- 3.3.1 In accordance with section 256(1) of the Local Government Regulation 2012, the local government fixes the day and time for holding its meetings. - 3.3.2 The local government may, by resolution, amend the days and times for its meetings. - 3.3.3 The local government must advertise any changes to meeting days and times in accordance with section 277 of the Local Government Regulation 2012.
+- 3.3.1 In accordance with section 257 of the Local Government Regulation 2012, the local government fixes the day and time for holding its meetings. - 3.3.2 The local government must, at least once in each year, publish a notice of the days and times for holding its meetings. - 3.3.3 The local government may, by resolution, amend the days and times for its meetings. - 3.3.4 The local government must notify any changes to meeting days and times in accordance with section 254B(4) of the Local Government Regulation 2012.